diogoviieira/register-track-bot/README.md

 - Check that your token is set correctly
 - Verify you have internet connection

-**Excel file errors:**
+**Database errors:**
-- Make sure the `expenses.xlsx` file isn't open in Excel while the bot is running
+- Check file permissions for `finance_tracker.db`
-- Check file permissions in the directory
+- Ensure the bot has write permissions to the directory
+- Restart the bot if database is locked

 **Installation issues:**
 - Update pip: `python -m pip install --upgrade pip`